Simply Business is pleased to provide tailored insurance options from:

 Out-of-pocket expenses aside, having proof of insurance can have an impact on reaching different milestones with your business, such as:

-When you buy real estate insurance through Simply Business, we’ll provide you with a certificate of insurance (COI), so you can start providing proof of coverage immediately.
+When you buy real estate coverage through Simply Business, we’ll provide you with a certificate of insurance (COI), so you can start providing proof of coverage immediately.

 If you have any employees, whether they are temporary, part-time, or full-time, most states will require you to carry workers compensation insurance.
-Depending on where you live, your state also may require that you carry real estate agent insurance.
+Depending on where you live, your state also may require that you carry it.

 The amount of coverage you’ll need will depend on a few factors, such as:

-Our quote form lets you compare prices for different amounts of real estate agent insurance coverage, when available.
+Our quote form lets you compare prices for different amounts of coverage, when available.
 If you have more questions, our licensed insurance agents are happy to assist you.

 A general liability policy and workers compensation policy can cover: